This post has been updated on January 16th, 2020, after the transposition of the EU AML5 directive.

 - For the first time, tokens and cryptocurrencies are granted legal status

-‘Virtual currencies’ means a digital representation of value that can be digitally transferred, stored or traded and functions as a medium of exchange, but does not have legal tender status in any jurisdiction and which is not funds as defined in point (25) of Article of Directive 2015/2366/EC nor monetary value stored on instruments exempted as specified in Article 3(k) and 3(l) of that directive.
+‘Virtual currencies’ means a digital representation of value that can be digitally transferred, stored or traded and functions as a medium of exchange, but does not have legal tender status in any jurisdiction and which is not funds nor monetary value stored on instruments defined in another Payment Directive (2015/2366/EC).

 and will be subject to the existing regulatory framework.
 This means that all crypto-service providers will be obliged to comply with AML and KYC requirements.